wrightni/modis_analysis/readme.md

 #### Summary

-This script will use the given model (either the random forest created with create_rfc_model or spectral unmixing).
-Will download MODIS data automatically if lib/modis_dl_reproject is modified to include your USGS login information.
-Otherwise the script can be altered to point to the correct MODIS imagery.
-Enter username/password on lines 405/406 of lib/modis_dl_reproj.py
+This script will use the given model (either the random forest created with create_rfc_model or spectral unmixing) to analyze a MODIS image.
+It will download MODIS data automatically if lib/modis_dl_reproject is modified to include your USGS login information.
+Otherwise the script can be altered to point to the correct MODIS imagery (each band in a seperate file, naming convention as seen in this script).
+Enter username/password on lines 405/406 of lib/modis_dl_reproj.py to download automatically.